varnish/Varnish-Book/varnish_book.rst

    It is rare that you customize them, because modification of HTTP request headers is typically done in ``vcl_recv``.
    However, if you do not wish to send a `X-Varnish` header to the backend server, you can remove it in ``vcl_miss`` or ``vcl_pass``.
    For that case, you can use ``unset bereq.http.x-varnish;``.

-   ..
-TODO for the author: Consider to include a subsection that describes the busy object and waitinglist()

 VCL - ``vcl_deliver``
 ---------------------